MicrosoftDocs/powerbi-docs/powerbi-docs/consumer/end-user-buttons.md

 :::image type="content" source="media/end-user-buttons/power-bi-store.png" alt-text="Screenshot of the Store reports page filtered by Word and Leo.":::

 Drill through buttons can also have dropdown menus that offer a choice of destinations.
-After you've made your selections on the source report page, select the destination report page for the drill through.
+After you make your selections on the source report page, select the destination report page for the drill through.
 The following example shows the selection change to drill through to the *Market details* report page.

 :::image type="content" source="media/end-user-buttons/power-bi-destination.png" alt-text="Screenshot of drill through dropdown menu with multiple destinations.":::